d-fine/DatalandQALab/docs/onboarding.md

 **After** having received elevated permissions on the Dataland testing environment, you can fill in the `DATALAND_API_KEY` field by going to [Dataland Test Instance API Key Management](https://test.dataland.com/api-key) and creating a new API Key (make sure to select a suitable expiration date).
 Enter `https://test.dataland.com` for the `DATLAND_URL`.

+> [!CAUTION]
+> All environment variables are confidential and must not be shared with anyone.
+Do not commit the `.env` file to the repository.
+> Once any of the environment variables are compromised (e.g., by accidentally committing the `.env` file, a source code file containing a secret, or a jupyter notebook where the secret is printed in a cell output), they must be reset **IMMEDIATELY**.
+Undoing the commit (e.g., by force pushing or by deleting the branch) does not suffice.
+For resetting the Azure API Keys, contact a project maintainer ASAP.

 Finally, you need to configure the database connection by setting `DATABASE_CONNECTION_STRING` to a valid postgres connection string (e.g., `postgresql+pg8000://postgres:password@localhost:5432/dataland_qa_lab` when there is a local DB named `dataland_qa_lab` accessible with username `postgres` and password `password`)

 All other environment vairables are used for the docker-based cloud deployment and are not required for local use.